LBC-LNBio/pyKVFinder/README.rst

   >>> results.export_all(fn='results.toml', output='cavity.pdb', output_hydropathy = 'hydropathy.pdb', include_frequencies_pdf=False)

-We note that the above implementation of the pyKVFinder function uses default parameter specifications, except for include_depth and include_hydropathy parameters, and that therefore parameters can be adjusted to users’ needs.
+We note that the above implementation of the ``pyKVFinder`` function uses default parameter specifications, except for ``include_depth`` and ``include_hydropathy`` parameters, and that therefore parameters can be adjusted to users’ needs.

-For more information on `pyKVFinder function` and `pyKVFinderResults object` attributes and methods, please refer to the API Reference.
+For more information on ``pyKVFinder`` function and *pyKVFinderResults object* attributes and methods, please refer to the `API Reference <https://github.com/LBC-LNBio/pyKVFinder#api-reference>`_.

 Separated steps
 ***************